 Faculty observe students' behavioral performance beyond GPA (knowledge and skills) to assess professional dispositions.
 Important components of professional dispositions include cultural competency, self awareness, interpersonal skills, professional boundaries, emotional stability, adaptability and flexibility, openness to feedback, self-awareness and commitment to self-growth.
 In addition to performance on assignments, faculty members will annually review each student in light of professional dispositions based on performance in class, practicum and internship evaluations and consultation with site supervisors for practicum and internship.
 Following this annual review, the student receives a score of: Meets Expectations (M), Emerging/needs feedback (E) or Unsatisfactory/needs intervention (U) on the Professional Disposition Assessment Rubric (PDAR is available upon request from the academic advisor).
 If the student receives a score of emerging competency, the student will be contacted by their advisor regarding feedback.
+If the student receives a score of unsatisfactory, the student will be contacted by their advisor regarding feedback.
 If the student receives a score of unsatisfactory, the student will meet with the advisor to initiate a professional dispositions performance improvement plan (PDPIP).
 Additionally, feedback and PDPIPs related to professional dispositions may be introduced beyond the annual review at any time during the academic year.
 If there is no improvement the semester following the initiating PDPIP, the student is placed on a departmental probation with advisement support.
 If the student continues to score in the unsatisfactory range on the PDAR after the second semester that follows the initiation of the PDPIP, the student is referred to a Graduate Academic Foundations Committee (GAFC) subcommittee for review and possible further intervention or recommendations.
 Refer to the Graduate Catalog for additional probation and dismissal policies governing all graduate programs.